ghc/ghc/docs/users_guide/packages.rst

     This option causes the install package ⟨pkg⟩ to be both exposed and trusted by GHC.
-This command functions in a very similar way to the :ghc-flag:`-package` command but in addition sets the selected packages to be trusted by GHC, regardless of the contents of the package database. (see :ref:`safe-haskell`).
+This command functions in a very similar way to the :ghc-flag:`-package ⟨pkg⟩` command but in addition sets the selected packages to be trusted by GHC, regardless of the contents of the package database. (see :ref:`safe-haskell`).

 .. ghc-flag:: -distrust ⟨pkg⟩

     This option causes the install package ⟨pkg⟩ to be both exposed and distrusted by GHC.
-This command functions in a very similar way to the :ghc-flag:`-package` command but in addition sets the selected packages to be distrusted by GHC, regardless of the contents of the package database. (see :ref:`safe-haskell`).
+This command functions in a very similar way to the :ghc-flag:`-package ⟨pkg⟩` command but in addition sets the selected packages to be distrusted by GHC, regardless of the contents of the package database. (see :ref:`safe-haskell`).

 .. ghc-flag:: -distrust-all

     Ignore the trusted flag on installed packages, and distrust them by default.
-If you use this flag and Safe Haskell then any packages you require to be trusted (including ``base``) need to be explicitly trusted using :ghc-flag:`-trust` options.
-This option does not change the exposed/hidden status of a package, so it isn't equivalent to applying :ghc-flag:`-distrust` to all packages on the system. (see :ref:`safe-haskell`).
+If you use this flag and Safe Haskell then any packages you require to be trusted (including ``base``) need to be explicitly trusted using :ghc-flag:`-trust ⟨pkg⟩` options.
+This option does not change the exposed/hidden status of a package, so it isn't equivalent to applying :ghc-flag:`-distrust ⟨pkg⟩` to all packages on the system. (see :ref:`safe-haskell`).

 .. _package-main: